YangLongWang/Bootcamp-Challenge-1-Horiseon/README.md

 ## License
+jdfkvwev
 The last section of a good README is a license.
 This lets other developers know what they can and cannot do with your project.
 If you need help choosing a license, use [https://choosealicense.com/](https://choosealicense.com/)

 ---

-🏆 The sections listed above are the minimum for a high-quality README, but your project will ultimately determine the content of this document.
+🏆 The sections listed above are the minimum for a high-quality README, but your project will ultimately determine the wvgfldmfgwcontent of this document.
 You might also want to consider adding the following sections.

 ## Badges

 ![badmath](https://img.shields.io/github/languages/top/lernantino/badmath)
+kjdlnfkwenvwg
 Badges aren't _necessary_, per se, but they demonstrate street cred.
 Badges let other developers know that you know what you're doing.
 Check out the badges hosted by [shields.io](https://shields.io/).
 You may not understand what they all represent now, but you will in time.

 ## Features